 Room Selection FAQs

-You may sign up any time between January 1 and March 6 at housing.cornell.edu.
-Signing up for housing does not commit you to a contract or a room; it only gives you the option of participating in General Room Selection, or of signing a housing contract if you’re accepted to live in a Program House, in the Language House, in a University Co-op, or through your community’s Continued Occupancy process.
+You may sign up any time between February 1 and February 28 by completing the Residential Application in the housing portal at housing.cornell.edu.
+Signing up for room selection does not commit you to a license or a room; it only gives you the option of participating in General Room Selection, or of signing a housing license if you’re accepted to live in a Program House, in the Language House, in a University Co-op, in a Greek house, or through your community’s Continued Occupancy process.

 Who should – and who may – sign up for Housing?